We Develop Technologies for Monitoring and Mitigating Natural Hazards

 Geospatial Artificial Intelligence

-Climate Impacts
+Climate Change Impacts

 HydroSense Lab Infrastructure

 • CPU computing: Majority of our modeling work happens on the IIT Delhi Supercomputer.
 All lab members have access to generous supercomputing credits to work on their research without any constraints.
-These credits are purchased using our research grants.
+These credits are purchased through our research grants.

 • Macs: iMac (1), Mac mini (1), iPad Pro (1), 1 iPad Air (1)